TyDevX/RHIU/README.md

 * A remake of Random Hentai Image in the Unity Engine.

+* Check the [Changelog](https://github.com/YukiMD/RHIU/blob/main/Changelog.md) to see what was added.

-# How long this shit took
+# How long 1.0 took

 ![Totally didn't spend almost 1 hour and 30 mins on this.](speedrun.png)